Slide background

 There is no better way to explore the park than in the company of one of Hawaii Forest and Trail's Interpretive Naturalists.
 They will show you the "must see" places within the park while you learn about their geological and historic significance.
 You'll really get an idea of how big the Big Island is during the course of this 11-12 hour full-day tour.
 And you'll appreciate that someone else is doing the driving.
 Starting from Kona, you will travel up the coast over desolate lava flows for about a half hour before proceeding up the rolling pasturelands on the flanks of Mauna Kea.
 Turning onto the Saddle Road that traverses the island between Mauna Loa and Mauna Kea, you'll see a dramatic and diverse landscape of ranchland, sub alpine dryforest and rainforest, with striking features such as cinder cones, lava flows, lava tubes and kipukas.
 Continuing on, you will drop down to near sea-level on the way through Hilo where you begin the final climb to the summit of Kilauea and the lush entrance to Hawaii Volcanoes National Park.

-During the park experience you'll enjoy 2-3 miles of moderate hiking around the park's dynamic terrain.
+On this in-depth park experience, your interpretive guide will illuminate the historic events that recently changed the landscape of Hawaii Volcanoes National Park forever!
+Learn about the magma chamber, and how its sudden draining away of lava caused the entire summit area of Kilauea to deflate and how the crater changed in size.
+The tour will include Nahuku, also known as the Thurston Lava Tube, a cave formed when lava drained out of the conduit 500 years ago.
+During the park experience you'll enjoy a mile or two of moderate hiking around the park's dynamic terrain.
 The exact hiking route will vary depending on weather and volcanic conditions.
 By the end of the day, you'll have traveled over 300 miles and experienced an elevation change (the tour goes up and down a few times!) of over 30,000 feet.

 Cost